 Ibiza is a funny little cookie.
 It’s a hedonistic getaway on one end of the spectrum and a holistic holiday at the other.
 It attracts a crowd so diverse that it’s hard to pin-point one specific ‘type of traveller’ the island is suited to.

-But I digress… we recently returned to Ibiza, an island that has shaken every stereotype I had of it and thoroughly impressed me visit after visit and this time was no exception.
+But I digress, we recently returned to Ibiza, an island that has shaken every stereotype I had of it and thoroughly impressed me visit after visit and this time was no exception.

-I was also sceptical about going ‘cold turkey’ on little things I typically enjoy on holidays – a glass of wine in the evening (and afternoons), a long lazy snooze in the afternoons, waking up late, delicious meals… you know, the usual stuff.
+I was also sceptical about going ‘cold turkey’ on little things I typically enjoy on holidays; a glass of wine in the evening (and afternoons), a long lazy snooze in the afternoons, waking up late, delicious meals.
+You know, the usual stuff.

 You have several massages and pamper sessions!
-You can have wine/beers whenever you want, you can head down to the clubs for a late night party session, you can go for a hike if you please… you can do whatever you want to.
+You can have wine/beers whenever you want, you can head down to the clubs for a late-night party session, you can go for a hike if you please… you can do whatever you want to.

-Seriously, it’s the kind of place you start to skip with excitement as soon as you arrive to what will be your new home for the week.
+Seriously, it’s the kind of place you start to skip with excitement as soon as you arrive at what will be your new home for the week.

 We arrived late night (by choice as we arrived back in London from another trip on the same day) while others arrived in the afternoon.
 You get picked up by the retreat, by the way, so little logistics like that are all taken care off.